 Absolute contraindications for SNM include:

-Insufficient clinical response to a therapeutic trial, incapability to operate the device with an absence of supportive caregivers who could otherwise offer assistance, and individuals who are pregnant (Level of Evidence: IV; Grade of Recommendation: C)
+Insufficient clinical response to a therapeutic trial, incapability to operate the device with an absence of supportive caregivers who could otherwise offer assistance, and pregnant individuals.
+(Level of Evidence: IV; Grade of Recommendation: C).

 Relative contraindications for SNM include: